TomiwaSos/Event-Management-App/README.md

 # README

-Please not that this branch uses ruby version 2.7.6, you use RVM(Ruby version manager) please run the following commands:
+Please not that this branch uses ruby version 2.7.6, if you use RVM(Ruby version manager) please run the following commands:
 1. rvm install 2.7.6
 2. rvm use 2.7.6
 3. run bundle